Munavar-ahmed-M/Hello-React/README.md

 ## Hello React repo contain the notes and codes of Namaste React series.
-I use repo to store codes
+I use this repo to store codes